jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/ScatteringContrastCalculator.rst

-Note, that table on right got filled with all relevant numbers – f’ and f” , µ, and related values for each compound separately.
+Note, that table on right got filled with all relevant numbers – f’ and f” , Mu, and related values for each compound separately.
 Note, that f’ and f” are here with two different units as output – in electrons per molecule unit and in 10\ :sup:`10` cm\ :sup:`-2`.
 Lowest number is delta-rho squared between the two